hotosm/underpass/doc/changefile.md

 close to the timestamp is downloaded.
 Then the timestamp in the state file is checked, and if it matches, the the 3 digit part of the state file name can be used to find the appropriate replication data file.

+# Finding The Right Data File

+It is desirable to be able to start processing changes starting with a specific timestamp.
+This enables the end user to update databases after a period of downtime.
+With minute updates, there are many thousands of files.
+Since it takes about 10 milliseconds to download a state.txt file from planet, scanning for files isn't really practical.
+Once the proper data file is found, then it's easy to just download the next data file in sequence.

+Underpass has a table in it's database to store the timestamps, and paths to the data files.
+That makes it possible to quickly find the appropriate starting data file.